fat-fuzzy/rocks/README.md

-# MAD App starter kit
+# Playground / App starter kit

 Motivation: having a way to bootstrap web applications with a starter kit that meets the following needs: